fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 This method of combining LLMs and private data is known as **retrieval-augmented generation** (RAG).
 It was introduced in [this paper](https://arxiv.org/abs/2005.11401).

-Credit where credit is due: I based this project on [privateGPT](https://github.com/imartinez/privateGPT).
+Credit where credit is due: I based this project on the [original privateGPT](https://github.com/imartinez/privateGPT/tree/primordial) (what they now call the _primordial_ version).
 I reimplemented the pieces to understand how they work.
 See more in the [sources](#sources) section.

 What we are trying to achieve: given a set of files on a computer (A), we want a large language model (B) running on that computer to answer questions (C) on them.